findlayaw/anon-kode/src/tools/ContextEngine/TEST_QUERIES.md

-# CodeContextTool Test Queries
+# ContextEngine Test Queries

-This document provides a comprehensive set of queries to test all capabilities of the improved CodeContextTool.
+This document provides a comprehensive set of queries to test all capabilities of the improved ContextEngine.
 These queries are based on actual usage patterns and are designed to exercise different aspects of the tool.

 ## Basic Component Search